benrei/express-jwt-scope/README.md

 // This route need authentication and scope app.get('/api/private-scoped', checkJwt, jwtScope('read:messages'), (req, res)=> {
   res.json({message: 'Hello from a private endpoint!
-You need to be authenticated and have a req.user.scope of read:messages to see this.'});
+You need to be authenticated and have a req.auth.scope of read:messages to see this.'});
 });

 /** Private routes goes here  */
 app.use(checkJwt);
 app.get('/api/another-private-scoped', jwtScope('read:info'), (req, res)=> {
   res.json({message: 'Hello from a private endpoint!
-You need to be authenticated and have `read:info` included in req.user.scope to see this.'});
+You need to be authenticated and have `read:info` included in req.auth.scope to see this.'});
 });

 //  Enable Role-Based Access Control for APIs, to add Auth0 permissions in the access token.